 - Consider and reflect upon the changes in their life and of their co-parent

-There are 5 modules which make up the Parenting After Separation Course with a total of 30 lessons throughout.
+There are 5 modules that make up the Parenting After Separation Course with a total of 40 lessons throughout.
 At the conclusion of each lesson, there is a quiz with between 3-8 questions each which must be answered.

 Certificate of completion

 The student certificate is generated upon completion of the course.
-This can be printed to present to yourself, mediator, the ICL or the court if required.
+This can be printed to present to yourself, the mediator, the ICL, or the court if required.

 The software enforces video watching so it can not be skipped.
 The encoded ‘heat-map’ detects if the video is muted and the student will not be able to progress unless they have watched and heard the videos in full.